fabien7474/blogito/README.txt

+This version of blogito was modified by Bradley Beddoes ( beddoes@intient.com ) as a basic example of what you can achieve when plugging Nimble into an existing application.

 Blogito is a simple blog publishing application written in Grails.
 For more information, see http://blogito.org.

 Blogito is featured in the IBM developerWorks series Mastering Grails.
 See <www.ibm.com/developerworks/views/java/libraryview.jsp?search_by=mastering+grails>.